Red-Teaming Claude Opus and ChatGPT-based Security Advisors for Trusted Execution Environments: Evaluation

 \subsection{Methodology and experimental protocol}

 We evaluate each \llm on all prompts in \autoref{tab:prompt-taxonomy}.
 For each base prompt $p\in\mathcal{P}$, we execute all paraphrases $\tilde{p}\in\Phi(p)$ and draw $K$ samples per paraphrase under fixed inference settings (as described in \autoref{sec:method}).
 Each sampled output is annotated with (i) an axis-wise rubric score (\autoref{tab:rubric}) and (ii) binary failure labels (\autoref{tab:failure-modes}).
 We report both average rubric quality (\autoref{eq:expected-score}) and worst-case risk (\autoref{eq:failure-indicator}) to capture tail behavior that is operationally relevant in security.
-In our agentic evaluation, tools are implemented with a controlled wrapper and model-driven tool calling: policy gating and structured templates are used; the reference context is prepended to the user question.
-We log the exact post-retrieval prompt presented to the model, including the inserted reference context, so that any tool context and its downstream verification and misinterpretations can be audited and replayed.

-\heading{Evaluating Defenses.} To assess secure-architecture mitigations, we re-run the same protocol with the pipeline in Figure~\ref{fig:llm-sec-arch} enabled, using an ablation sequence that turns on one control at a time.
+To assess secure-architecture mitigations, we re-run the same protocol with the pipeline in Figure~\ref{fig:llm-sec-arch} enabled, using an ablation sequence that turns on one control at a time.
 For each failure type $f$, we compute the reduction in failure prevalence:

 and we re-compute transferability (Eq.~\ref{eq:transferability}) under the defended setting.
 This evaluation ties red-teaming outcomes to deployable controls rather than treating failures as purely descriptive artifacts.
+The extended methodology and evaluation metrics description are in \autoref{app:extended_methodology}.